saltyorg/docs/docs/reference/cloud.md

 # Cloud Storage
 ## Provider

+If you want to forego cloud storage and put your media on something like your own NAS, there are some notes [here](local-storage.md).

 Saltbox can be set up to use any cloud storage provider that [Rclone](https://rclone.org/) supports.
 However, Google Drive via [G-Suite Business](https://gsuite.google.com/pricing.html) is the popular choice among users.
 Some of the components are designed expressly for Google Drive, like the Google Drive monitoring in plex-autoscan and the service-account rotation in cloudplow.

 It is advised that you do NOT use a educational GSuite account or any GSuite account or Shared Drive you may buy on the secondary market [eBay and the like], unless you are aware of and planning for the likelihood that it disappears one day.